lirantal/agent-rules/docs/DESIGN.md

 ### 7.3.
 Performance
 - **Lazy Loading**: Adapters are instantiated only when needed
 - **Efficient File Operations**: Minimized file system calls
+- **AST Caching**: Markdown AST parsing is performed only when transformations are needed
+- **Conditional Processing**: Frontmatter transformation is skipped when no changes are required
+- **Memory Management**: Large files are processed streaming-style to minimize memory usage
 - **Error Recovery**: Graceful handling of file operation failures

 ### 7.4.
 Development Guidelines